 Sometimes it’s easier to stay at home with the kids, especially if you’ve got a few things to catch up on around the house.
 Why not pitch a ‘crafternoon’ to the kids?
 YouTube and Netflix make getting crafty together more accessible than ever before, even if you’re just a beginner yourself.
 Find a video of something your kids have always wanted to make and get started.
-You can dress up as superheroes, paint a masterpiece or build a birdhouse out of popsicle sticks (that one is a bit harder).
+Other creative and fun school holiday activities at home can include dressing up as superheroes, painting a masterpiece or building a birdhouse out of popsicle sticks (that one is a bit harder).
 You’ll all feel a sense of achievement when their creation has come to life, plus you’ve taught them a brand new skill – that’s a win-win!

 Once you’ve landed on a project together, it’s time to get the supplies.
 Riot Art & Craft is your one-stop-shop for kids’ painting, drawing, sewing, craft and modelling supplies.
 And as a bonus, if you sign up for their weekly newsletter, you get 10% off.
 If you’re stuck on project ideas, why not check out the Riot Art & Craft Kids Super Sale for some inspiration?